 Great Main Dishes for This Salad

-Simple and Juicy Roasted Chicken with Thyme: A hands off recipe in a cast iron skillet or Dutch oven, just place in the oven and come back later.
-Makes for the perfect Sunday night roast.
+For an easy chicken recipe, this juicy roasted chicken with thyme might just be your thing.
+This is a hands off recipe in a cast iron skillet or Dutch oven, just place in the oven and come back later.

 Frequently Asked Questions